South African Journal on Human Rights

 - The Journal does not accept unsolicited book reviews.

-- To promote diversity, SAJHR has a policy of not publishing more than one article per author per year.
+- To promote diversity, the SAJHR has a policy of not publishing more than one article per author every two years, whether co-authored or otherwise.

 The Journal has an Editorial Board and an Editorial Committee.

 The Editorial Committee is composed of the editors who manage the day-to-day business of the Journal.
-The SAJHR editors as at February 2016 are:
+The SAJHR editors are:

 Tel: +27 11 717 8467